Version Control with Git

 Including Specific Files

-How would you ignore all .csv files in your root directory except for final.csv?
+How would you ignore all .png files in your root directory except for final.png?
 Hint: Find out what ! (the exclamation point operator) does

 Ignoring Nested Files: Variation